Student Market Report

 Just over two decades ago, the UK student population was 1.5 million – today it’s around 2.28 million, proving student accommodation as a lucrative sector for institutional investors to entrust their money.
 Prime yields for modern, income-producing assets in the best university cities are now in the range of 5% to 6%.

-The UK student accommodation market in 2019 is set to continue in a similar direction to the market in 2018, with demand in the sector being underpinned by PBSA’s strong cash-generating characteristics and its reputation as a ‘safe asset’.
+The UK student accommodation market in 2019 was as strong as ever, and is set to continue in a similar direction throughout 2020 and the following years, with demand in the sector being underpinned by PBSA’s strong cash-generating characteristics and its reputation as a ‘safe asset’.

-In high-performing UK cities like Liverpool and Manchester, student property investment is looking even more promising.
+In high-performing UK cities like Liverpool and Manchester, each residential ad student housing market study suggests that student property investment is looking even more promising.
 Rental costs are rising along with property prices, increasing the rental yields you can expect from student property as well as improved capital growth rates.
+By 2024, the North West is expected to see house price growth of 24.1%, which is a higher increase than any other UK region.

-If you’re interested in getting involved with student housing investment in 2019 or beyond, get in touch and we can discuss our available opportunities to help you find the perfect property for your student buy to let journey.
+If you’re interested in getting involved with student housing investment in 2020, get in touch with RWinvest today and we can discuss our available opportunities to help you find the perfect property for your student buy to let journey.